kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 -->

 #### Story 1
-As an end-user of Kubernetes, I'd like all my workload controllers to have consistent states
+As an end-user of Kubernetes, I'd like all my workload controllers to have consistent statuses.

 #### Story 2
-As an developer building Kubernetes Operators, I'd like all my operators deployed to have consistent states.
+As an developer building Kubernetes Operators, I'd like all my operators deployed to have consistent statuses.

 ### Overview of all conditions